Sport in New Zealand: Association football

 Football has always been a significant sport in New Zealand, and was introduced by the first English settlers.
 It is considered the regional sport of Greater Wellington, which in turn is the only region in New Zealand not to have rugby as the most popular sport.
-This is exemplified by Wellington having New Zealand's only major professional side, the Wellington Phoenix, which plays in the Australian A-League.
+This is exemplified by Wellington having New Zealand's first professional side, the Wellington Phoenix, which plays in the Australian A-League.
 Football's greater regional popularity has been due to extensive support among the city's half a million people, especially since inner city clubs were formed immigration from Europe and the Middle East in the postwar period.
 These clubs were often ethnically based, including Wellington Olympic AFC (Greek), Wellington United (Dutch and Hungarian), and Island Bay United (Italian).
 The Miramar Rangers have often been considered Wellington's local powerhouse.
 Several Wellington Phoenix players have gone on to have major success overseas, such as Sarpreet Singh, Roy Krishna, Marco Rojas and Liberato Cacace.
 Wynton Rufer, considered the country's greatest ever footballer, was born and raised in Wellington.

 Nationally, the sport is administered by New Zealand Football, which changed its name from "New Zealand Soccer" in 2007 to move in line with common usage around the world.
 Use of term "football" to refer to the sport is increasingly favoured by news sources and publications.

 The New Zealand national team, nicknamed the "All Whites", has qualified for the FIFA World Cup twice.
 At their first appearance in 1982, the All Whites were knocked out in the first round with three losses.
 Their next appearance in 2010 saw another first-round exit, but with considerably more success on the field; the All Whites earned three draws, including a 1–1 result against defending champion Italy, ending up as the only team that was not beaten in this edition.
-The country's only professional football team, Wellington Phoenix FC, plays in the A-League which is otherwise an all-Australian competition.
-The two major domestic competitions are the New Zealand Football Championship, which is played between eight regional teams, and the Chatham Cup which is a knock-out competition played between clubs.
-Neither the Phoenix nor the NZFC franchises play in the Chatham Cup.
+The country's professional men's football team are, Auckland FC and Wellington Phoenix FC, who play in the A-League which is otherwise an all-Australian competition.
+The two major domestic competitions are the New Zealand National League, which is played between ten teams from the regional league: Northern League, Central League and Southern League.
+The other competition is the Chatham Cup which is a knock-out competition played between clubs.
+Neither the Auckland nor Phoenix first teams can play in the Chatham Cup.

-Auckland City FC won the semi-professional OFC Champions League competition in a record eight times; 2006, 2009, 2011, 2012, 2013, 2014, 2015 and 2016, and earned the bronze medal at the 2014 FIFA Club World Cup held in Morocco.
-Nowadays, the Navy Blues are looking into the possibility of joining the A-League as the second New Zealand team after the Wellington Phoenix.
+Auckland City FC won the semi-professional OFC Champions League competition in a record twelve times; 2006, 2008–09, 2010–11, 2011–12, 2012–13, 2013–14, 2014–15, 2016, 2017, 2022, 2023 and 2024, and earned the bronze medal at the 2014 FIFA Club World Cup held in Morocco.

 Football is especially popular amongst young people.
 In 2017, football was played by 25,037 secondary school students, making it the fourth-most popular sport behind netball, rugby union and basketball.